 Our experienced nursing home abuse lawyers often see cases where abused or neglected elderly patients suffer from sepsis.
 Sepsis symptoms vary depending on whether they are early symptoms or part of a post-sepsis syndrome and can include fever, confusion, fatigue, nausea, vomiting, abdominal pain, rapid heart rate, low blood pressure, and difficulty breathing.
 Additional symptoms can include a high heart rate or weak pulse, disorientation, extreme pain or discomfort, fever, shivering, feeling very cold, and clammy skin.

-Sepsis cases are bacterial infections, viral infections, or fungal infections that can occur disproportionately in the elderly.
-According to the CDC, sepsis happens when infections you already have trigger a chain reaction throughout your body.
-They most often start as respiratory infections, urinary tract infections, or infections in the gastrointestinal tract, or skin.
+Sepsis is caused by viral, fungal, or bacterial infections and is common in the elderly.
+Blood tests are used to identify the type of infection.
+According to the Centers for Disease Control and Prevention (CDC), sepsis happens when infections the patient already has trigger a chain reaction throughout the body.
+They most often start as respiratory infections, urinary tract infections, or infections in the gastrointestinal tract or skin.

-1.7 million adults in the United States develop sepsis each year and of those, 350,000 die or are discharged to hospice care.
-Without immediate treatment, sepsis can rapidly lead to organ failure, tissue damage, and death.
+Each year, 1.7 million U.S. adults develop sepsis, with 350,000 dying or entering hospice care.
+Without quick treatment, sepsis can cause organ failure, tissue damage, and death.

 Is Sepsis Contagious?

 No, sepsis is not contagious.
 Sepsis is an infection that occurs when bacteria, viruses, or fungi enter the bloodstream and cause a systemic inflammatory response.
-According to the Centers for Disease Control and Prevention (CDC), though sepsis itself cannot be spread, the underlying infections may be transmissible to other people.
+According to the CDC, though sepsis itself cannot be spread, the underlying infections may be transmissible to other people.

 What Are the 3 Stages of Sepsis?

-Sepsis occurs in three stages: sepsis, severe sepsis, and septic shock.
-It’s a serious condition representing the body’s extreme response to infection.
-It can rapidly escalate from mild to life-threatening, particularly in elderly nursing home residents, and may indicate nursing home neglect.
+Sepsis progresses through three stages: sepsis, severe sepsis, and septic shock.
+This serious condition is the body’s extreme response to an infection and can quickly become life-threatening, especially in elderly nursing home residents.
+It may also point to nursing home neglect.

 Knowing the risk factors and the three stages of sepsis can help family members and caregivers recognize the signs early on and seek immediate medical attention.